ReturnPolicyChecker

 What is Amazon's return policy?

-Amazon's standard return policy allows customers to return most items shipped by Amazon within 30 days of receipt for a full refund.
-During the winter holidays, Amazon typically runs an extended holiday return window, allowing items purchased between November 1 and December 31 to be returned until January 31 of the following year.
-Returns are made convenient through free drop-offs at designated partner locations, including Kohl's, Whole Foods Market, and UPS Stores, often without requiring packaging boxes or labels.
-Select categories like customized products, downloaded software, and gift cards are non-returnable.
+Amazon's standard return policy allows customers to return most items shipped by Amazon within 30 days for a full refund.
+During the winter holidays, Amazon runs an extended return window, allowing items shipped between November 1 and December 31 to be returned until January 31 of the following year.
+Returns are convenient through free drop-offs at partner locations, including Kohl's, Whole Foods Market, and UPS Stores, often without requiring boxes or labels.
+Select categories like customized products, downloaded software, and gift cards are non-returnable, and items returned damaged or incomplete can incur deductions of up to 50%.

 What is Kohl's return policy?